Skip to main content

 Description

-Rounds the number down, toward zero, to the nearest multiple of significance.
+Round the number down, toward zero, to the nearest multiple of significance.

 Remark

-The input requires two values, the number to be rounded, and the multiple of significance.
+The input requires two values: the number to be rounded, and the multiple of significance.

 Note: If the argument is non-numeric, then Floor returns the error #VALUE!